-We argued that imposing cointegration between tax revenues and GDP and spending and GDP is imperative to accurately describe fiscal dynamics.
-To help understand the role cointegration plays, it is useful to contrast the main results with those obtained in a model that does not impose cointegration.
-Intuitively, the lack of the cointegration dynamics implies that an increase in government spending-to-GDP is not offset by future reductions in spending-to-GDP or future increases in revenue-to-GDP.
-The increase in the future government spending, which tends to happen during recessions, becomes permanent.
-This feature makes the spending claim much safer.
 For similar reasons, the lack of the cointegration makes the tax revenue claim much riskier, because a decline in the tax revenue during recessions also becomes permanent.
 As a result, the long-run discount rates for the revenue claim are much higher than those for the spending claim.
 This is illustrated in the right panel of Figure 7.
-The average risk premium on the tax revenue claim is 6.08%, substantially higher than the -0.76% risk premium on the spending claim.
+The average risk premium on the tax revenue claim is 4.87%, substantially higher than the 4.42% risk premium on the spending claim.
 A comparison of the left and right panels of Figure 7 also shows that the assumption of cointegration is necessary for the convergence of the long-run risk premium of T- and G-claims to each other and to the risk premium on a GDP claim.
+In sum, cointegration helps reduce the riskiness of the aggregate debt portfolio.